ClemsonGIS/GIS_webapp_Landscape-Conservation-Design/README.md

 ### Requirements for the backend of the web application.
- * The web app can be hosted on any IIS 8.5 server.
+ * The web app can be hosted on most any web server.
- * ArcGIS for Server 1.4.1 is required to host the feature layers to which the app requires access.
+ * ArcGIS for Server 1.4.1 (or higher) is required to host the feature layers to which the app requires access.
  * Access www.arcgis.com (ArcGIS online) portal rest services.
 You can use your own portal site but I chose to use ArcGIS online.

 ### Resources that were used but are not hosted on this repository.
- * geodatabase that contains:
+ * 2 geodatabase that contains:
     * the polygon feature class
     * conservation data table that contains attributes for each polygon feature.
     * relationship class that does a one to many maping between each polygon feature and the attributes within the conservation data table.
- * tile package file - This file contains multiple raster images of the polygon feature class at different zoom levels.
+    * 3 layer files that create the symbology for each map